mstefa/metrics-api/Readme.md

-# TypeScript Project Template

-This template is designed to provide a consistent structure for TypeScript projects for my personal projects.
+# Metrics Api

+This api handles data storage, retrieval, and manipulation, enabling the frontend to present graphical representations of metrics over time.

 ## Documentation

 The `docs` directory contains important documentation for the project:

-* `docs/design/`: This section provides a summary of the choices made and assumptions taken during the development process and offers insights into the application's design rationale and model.
+- `docs/architecture/`: This section provides an overview of the layers architecture used in this service
-* `docs/requests/request-example.rest`: Example REST API requests that can be executed using the VSCode REST Client extension.
+- `docs/requests/request-example.rest`: Example REST API requests that can be executed using the VSCode REST Client extension.
-* `docs/requests/swagger.yaml`: The Swagger API specification file.

 ## Run project on local